Ruaneri-Portela/Romanization-For-Amazon-Music/README.md

 Basic installation guide
 ----------------------------------
 1. Download the .CRX or .ZIP, if you download the ZIP unzip it into a folder that contains only the extension files after decompression
-2.Go to your extension page in your favorite browser 3.Put it in dev mode.
+2. Go to your extension page in your favorite browser
+3. Put it in dev mode.
-4.Load the extension, in the files has the .crx, but for example the EDGE only has the option to load the unzipped version.
+4. Load the extension, in the files has the .crx, but for example the EDGE only has the option to load the unzipped version.
 You will select the folder in case you load the unpacked extension.
 5. After that the extension should be working, test on Amazon Music 😊

 Requirements...